pralhadvishwanath/forkexample/README.md

 # forkexample
-This is created during fork example
+This is created during fork example and pactice